 The fat in whipped cream is rich in conjugated linoleic acid (CLA), a substance that may decrease the risk of some types of cancers.This recipe is brought to you by:

 Chop any large berries into smaller pieces; set aside.
-In a bowl, using an electric mixer, beat cream cheese with sugar until fluffy; gradually beat in Milk and vanilla until blended and smooth.
+In a bowl, using an electric mixer, beat Cream cheese with sugar until fluffy; gradually beat in milk and vanilla extract until blended and smooth.
 Stir in berries.

 Spoon into dessert cups or dishes and sprinkle with graham crackers.
 Serve immediately or cover and refrigerate for up to 2 days